Dave Sinclair: Biography

 He moved to Kyoto, Japan in 2005.
 Since 2016, he lives in Yuge Island of Kamijima in the Seto Inland Sea.

 Two solo albums, PianoWorks1 – Frozen in Time and Stream (the latter featuring several distinguished guest artists) were released in 2010 and 2011 respectively; licensing problems initially prevented Stream from being officially issued outside Japan until 2015.

 The Little Things, intended as a follow-up to Stream, was released in 2013, the Japanese version being slightly different in packaging and content from the international version.

 In May 2015 a series of well-received concert dates with saxophonist Jimmy Hastings took place in Japan.

 Dave Sinclair's most recent solo album, Out of Sinc, was released in June 2018.
 In 2021, he released a compilation album Hook, Line & Sinclair, containing unreleased demos, alternate versions and new material.

 In October 2022, Dave released an episodic documentary mini-series, Dave Sinclair ...
 The Lost Interview, talking about his music career with Caravan, Matching Mole, Hatfield and the North and Camel.
 Made for non-profit media, the first completed episodes are exclusively available via his YouTube channel.

 52 years after the release of In the Land of Grey and Pink (1971), on 8 April 2023, Dave's son Nic Sinclair, launched a crowdfunding campaign via Indiegogo.
-The campaign revealed that the original Hammond A-100 organ that Dave used with Caravan, Matching Mole and Hatfield and the North, was in need of immediate rescue and with a restoration project to follow.
-As of 2025, the organ restoration is ongoing with ambition to revive the original Caravan sound for new projects and live performance.
+The campaign revealed that the original Hammond A-100 organ that Dave used with Caravan, Matching Mole and Hatfield and the North, needed immediate rescue and with a restoration project to follow.
+As of 2026, the organ and equipment restoration is ongoing with ambition to revive the original Caravan sound for new projects and live performance.